nadyja/MoonGrasper/README.md

 Using Augumented Reality it lets the user find the curent position of the moon and then "grab" it, to explore it to their hearts content in the form of a zoomable high resolution photo of the moon in the curent phase.

+Navigates to the curent position of the Moon and catches it to magnify and explore

 ##Latest Release:
 [coming soon]